mtian725/giraffe-sample/README.md

 `@influxdata/influxdb-client-giraffe`

+## Telegraph
+Create a Telegraph configuration that monitors your system.
+Follow the instructions to configure and start Telegraph.
+This is the data that this sample is built around.

 ## Environment Variables
 Replace `http://localhost:8086`, `my-token`, `my-org`, and `my-bucket` in `env.js`.
 * url should correlate with the server being used (https://docs.influxdata.com/influxdb/cloud/reference/regions/)